 The arrival of the Denver & Rio Grande Railroad in 1872, combined with the availability of coal, came together to create what later was known as the Steel City, which became Pueblo's identity.

 But Pueblo has changed over time, steel mills giving way to the Riverwalk and family cafes joined by upscale restaurants.
 Today, the city is a thriving town that values culture and arts as well as livestock shows and hot-rod expos.
+In fact, the city's Creative Corridor runs through three historic neighborhoods, filled with galleries, museums, fountains, live music and other arts festivities.

 One of the city's claims to fame is its Mexican food.
 Pueblo farmers grow their own variety of green chile, made into a savory stew to top just about anything edible.
 Local growers bring their produce to farmers' markets all over the region each summer.
 Each fall, the Chile & Frijoles Festival celebrates the harvest and the city's Hispanic heritage.